 Identifying the 20%

 As mentioned above the best coaches and elite sports people determine which skills are essential and fundamental skills.
 They then break those skills down into simple components and practice them intensively.
 Some of these essential skills will, of course, be universal but what does and doesn’t make the cut for the 20% will vary a bit with the skill level already obtained.
-Each of us, alone or in concert with our instructor, will need to sort out the components and draw up a plan that includes them.
+Each of us, alone or in concert with our casting teacher, will need to sort out the components and draw up a plan that includes them.

 My Practice Regime

 Here is my standard 45 minute practice regime.
 The terminology is my shorthand so it might not always make sense.
 I’ve added some explanations and hope they are enough.

 • Be Straight (both planes ie tracking and Straight Line Path).